Clinical Research Information

 Education and Training Requirements

-Federal regulations and guidelines require documented evidence that all individuals involved in the design and conduct of human subjects research have received (and continue to receive) training and education in the protection of human subjects.
-Pursuant to this requirement, Decatur Memorial Hospital IRB policy requires that all individuals involved in human subjects research receive and maintain ‘certification’ in the protection of human subjects prior to their involvement in such research.
+Federal regulations and guidelines require documented evidence that all individuals involved in the design and conduct of human subjects research have received (and continue to receive) training and education in the protection of human subjects, good clinical practice, and financial conflicts of interest.
+Pursuant to these requirements, Decatur Memorial Hospital IRB policy requires that all individuals involved in human subjects research receive and maintain ‘certification’ in the protection of human subjects, good clinical practice and financial conflicts of interest prior to their involvement in such research.

-Please forward all training certificates by email to the DMH IRB Administrator.
-Questions?
-Please call at 217-876-4756.
+Please forward all training certificates to the IRB Administrator at pariseau.denette@mhsil.com.

 Policies and Procedures